Functional Mushrooms vs. Edible Mushrooms

 Most people are familiar with edible mushrooms.
 They include the varieties that you find on supermarket shelves, such as button mushrooms, oyster mushrooms, and shiitake.
 Some wild mushrooms are also edible, although harvesting them can be risky unless you are an experienced forager.

 Functional fungi are less well known, but people are steadily becoming aware of their benefits.
 They are mushrooms packed with biologically active compounds, but they tend to be too woody or bitter to eat.
-There are a few exceptions, such as lion’s mane mushrooms, that are tasty too.
+There are a few exceptions, such as lion’s mane mushrooms, that are more palatable.
 However, it can be challenging to find them fresh in stores.
 Therefore, people usually take them as supplements instead.

 What Are Functional Mushrooms?